stakater/Reloader/README.md

 Reloader can watch changes in `ConfigMap` and `Secret` and do rolling upgrades on Pods with their associated `DeploymentConfigs`, `Deployments`, `Daemonsets` `Statefulsets` and `Rollouts`.

+## Enterprise Version

+Reloader is available in two different versions:

+1. Open Source version
+1. Enterprise Version, which includes:
+    - SLA for support and unique requests
+    - Slack Support
+    - Certified images

+Contact [`sales@stakater.com`](mailto:sales@stakater.com) for info about Reloader Enterprise.

 ## Compatibility

-Reloader is compatible with kubernetes >= 1.9
+Reloader is compatible with Kubernetes >= 1.9

 ## How to use Reloader